 The tablet has a 1.2 GHz MT8125/8389 processor with 4 cores.
 It runs on the Android 4.2 operating system.
 It has 1GB memory and is available with 16 or 32GB storage.
 You can add a microSD memory card for more storage.

 There is a headphone jack with a volume control, a built-in microphone, and stereo speakers.
 Internet connectivity is via Wi-Fi.
 It has a 1.6-megapixel webcam, and a 5-megapixel camera.
+Has a flip-out prop that can support the tablet in landscape orientation at two angles.

 The following models have the same ratings as Lenovo Yoga Tablet 10 (Wi-Fi, 16GB).